abpframework/abp/docs/en/Startup-Templates/Mvc.md

 `.HttpApi.Client.ConsoleTestApp` project is a console application created to demonstrate the usage of the client proxies.

-Most of time you don't need to manually create C# client proxies, thanks to ABP's [Cynamic C# API Clients](../AspNetCore/Dynamic-CSharp-API-Clients.md) feature.
+Most of time you don't need to manually create C# client proxies, thanks to ABP's [Dynamic C# API Clients](../AspNetCore/Dynamic-CSharp-API-Clients.md) feature.

 * Depends on the `.Application.Contracts` project to be able to share the same application service interfaces and DTOs with the remote service.